Cognitive Dissonance in Marketing: A Guide to Consumer Psychology

 Marketers aim to reduce this pre-purchase dissonance by:

-• Offering Risk Reduction: Money-back guarantees, free trials, and easy return policies minimize the perceived risk of making the wrong choice, boosting confidence.
+- Offering Risk Reduction: Money-back guarantees, free trials, and easy return policies minimise the perceived risk of making the wrong choice, boosting confidence.
 Warby Parker's home try-on program or Samsung's sizing kit for ring measurement can serve as prime examples of reducing pre-purchase uncertainty.

 Post-Purchase Dissonance (Buyer's Remorse) - Managing Post-Purchase Experience and Brand Loyalty

 This is perhaps the most studied form of cognitive dissonance in marketing.
 After committing to a purchase, people experience mental discomfort.
-Consumers may experience doubt, regret, or anxiety, questioning if they made the right decision, especially if the product was expensive, the choice was difficult, or they encounter negative information afterward.
+Consumers may experience doubt, regret, or anxiety, questioning if they made the right decision, especially if the product was expensive, the choice was difficult, or they encountered negative information afterwards.

 This discomfort can manifest as annoyance, questioning the wisdom of the purchase, or concern over the deal obtained.
 They might seek reassurance if they feel discomfort to keep the consumer's self-image consuistent.
 Unresolved post-purchase dissonance can lead to product returns, negative reviews, decreased satisfaction, and reduced brand loyalty.